You see a cyber line on the businessowners policy and feel like the box is checked.

 - billing backs up

-Some forms only respond after a waiting period.
+Some forms respond after a waiting period.
 Some define interruption narrowly.
-Some pay for restoration work better than lost income.
-That can leave a practice technically “covered” but operationally short.
+Some pay for restoration better than lost income.
+That can leave the office technically covered and still short on cash.

 3. The event often touches third parties